This guide has been assembled to help you understand the requirements of the statutes of the State of Florida.

 Note: The original website requirement law passed in 2017.
 In that law, the unit threshold was set at 150-units or more.
 In 2024 the law was amended to lower the threshold to 25-units or more, and three additional reporting items were added.
 For associations with 150-units or more, these requirements are effective immediately.
 For associations with 25-149 units, these requirements do not take effect until January 1, 2026 – however, for associations in this range who do have websites, we recommend compliance with this list as soon as it is feasible.

-Estoppel Certificate Contact Information |
+Management and Estoppel Certificate Contact Information |

 |||||||||